 But don’t let this mislead you into thinking that GDPR is after the big players only; it’s not.
-While large companies are first in line for the investigation, eventually, it will reach the smaller players as well.
-So unless you intend on denying to collect data from all E.U. and U.K. citizens, you must follow all GDPR guidelines.
+While large companies are first in line for the investigation, it will eventually reach the smaller players.
+So unless you intend to collect data from all E.U. and U.K. citizens, you must follow all GDPR guidelines.

 10-Step GDPR Compliance Checklist

-Preparing and implementing a sound compliance plan may take months or even years, depending on the resources you have and the amount of personal data you are dealing with.
+Preparing and implementing a sound compliance plan may take months or even years, depending on your resources and the amount of personal data you are dealing with.
 We have broken this process down to a 10-step checklist that your company needs to follow to become GDPR compliant.

 1. Hire or seek the assistance of a Data Protection Officer (DPO)

 You can also appoint someone from your team who has related knowledge and experience to be responsible for your company’s data protection.
-DPO will help you systemize the process, enforce data protection measures, and make the process in accordance with the law to get the GDPR certification.
+The DPO will help you systemize the process, enforce data protection measures, and make the process according to the law to get the GDPR certification.